Abdelaali-Djouambi/documentation/Javascript-es6.md

   InverseOfPI, // this is a shorter syntax of InverseOfPI: InverseOfPi, };

-console.log(obj.mystery) //this will print indefined, cause the mystery property will be evaluated, and whatever the mystery value is evaluated to will become the property. console.log(obj.answer)//this will print 42, because the evaluated value of mystery is answer.
+console.log(obj.mystery) //this will print undefined, cause the mystery property will be evaluated, and whatever the mystery value is evaluated to will become the property. console.log(obj.answer)//this will print 42, because the evaluated value of mystery is answer.
 ```